 The combination gauge is located on the top or front of the unit, displaying preset water level, pressure, and temperature levels.

 A low-water cutoff will shut down the boiler if there isn’t enough water.
 A float is used to gauge the water level.
 When the water level drops too low, it can be damaging and dangerous.

 If you have a boiler, you’ll want to know how to bleed them.
 And no, you won’t need leeches or a blood-letting set.
 Since water contains some air, it can get trapped in an air pocket, blocking the path for your warm water.
 When you bleed the radiator, you get rid of excess air, allowing for a smooth transfer of heat.

 On each radiator, there is a small air valve which can be opened with a screwdriver, or sometimes a special key.
 Position a cup underneath the air valve and open it with a twist to the left.
 You will hear air coming out followed by some water pouring out.
 When water starts coming out, close the valve!

 If one of your radiators isn’t heating up, try bleeding it.
 Get into the habit of bleeding your radiators each fall and regularly vacuuming the area with your vacuum’s brush attachment.

 And don’t forget to schedule your annual heating appointment every fall!

-If you have any questions about hot-water boilers, hydronic systems, bleeding your radiator, or anything else related to heating and air conditioning, don’t hesitate to contact us.
+If you have any questions about hot-water boilers, hydronic systems, bleeding your radiator, or anything else related to heating and air-conditioning, don’t hesitate to contact us.
 Shopping for a new heating system?
-Learn how to choose a heating systems that’s right for you.
+Learn how to choose a heating system that’s right for you.